data-intuitive/diflow/README.md

 We have a function in NextFlow that takes `params.cellranger` and creates the CLI that corresponds to it.
 Values for `input` and `output` are set during the pipeline run based on the input provided and a closure for generating the output file name.
+To give an idea of what this CLI rendering looks like, this is what we use in DiFlow:

-A `nextflow.config` file like this is created for every *module*, i.e., for every processing step in the pipeline.
+A `nextflow.config` file with content like above is created for every *module*, i.e., for every processing step in the pipeline.
 On the level of the pipeline those config files are sourced, i.e.:

     includeConfig '<...>/nextflow.config'